dmgig/Airport-Distance/README.md

 Simple web app to calculate the distance between any two US airports.

-The good stuff is in /ui/js/gmaps.js
+The OOJS is in /ui/js/gmaps.js